ScottyLabs/otterhound/bootstrap/README.md

 tofu output state_bucket_names
 ```

-4. Using those bucket names, create the partial backend configuration files as in `config/`.
+8. Using those bucket names, create partial backend configuration files for `dev`, `staging`, and `prod` in `../../config`.
+These should be identical to `management.tfbackend` aside from the `bucket` key.

+9. Write this guide (kidding)